 Picking the Right Bank

 One other thing you want to look for when choosing a bank is accessibility.
-Small local banks and credit unions can offer great deals in terms of fees but they tend to be limited to just one geographic area.
-This can be a major inconvenience if you need to visit the branch in-person.
+Credit unions and local banks, such as Northpointe Bank and Dime Community Bank, offer great deals but they are limited to one geographic area.
+This can be a major inconvenience if you need to visit a branch in-person.
 Ideally, you should try to find a bank that has ATM or branch locations in your hometown and near campus so you’ll always have convenient access to your money.

 Related Article: Banks with the Best Perks